 Anyhoo, I am going to post on our recent trip down south.
 I'm starting at the end of the trip so that those who don't check my blog for awhile will be able to read about the trip start to finish.

-water-ski here while I worked at the Grand Canyon.
+Lake Powell has been my favorite lake for years.
+I learned to water-ski here while I worked at the Grand Canyon.
 I love the unusual beauty and the warm water.
 It's so different from most lakes.
 You miss the shade at times, but hey, you can always bring your own if you plan ahead (which leaves me out - being a busy mom preparing to leave a few hours after a week trip to Park City, and looking after two vans and 9 kids - How did my parents do it?!!!)
 We started on a semi-private location on the lake.
 There wasn't much of a beach, but the kids got to "cliff" jump, which was fun for them to do and fun for me to watch.
 We had a little blow up boat we took turns paddling around; add to that a plethora of floaties and you have the makings of success.

 We went to a pavilion for a bathroom break and lunch.
 Then we went to a beachy part for shallow water and the "beach" experience.
 Then the fun began.
 We were only going to stay 1/2 hour.
 That became 1 1/2 hours when both of our vans got stuck in the sand!!